olliepalmer/phd/docs/faqs.md

 ### Q: You wrote the thesis in 2017.
 Why's it taken so long to put it online?

 I wanted to put this online ages ago, but life got in the way.
 In between submitting my thesis and putting it online, I completed a transatlantic move, renovated a house, had two children, several new jobs, and a few more other things that have kept me busy.
 All of which means by the time you read this it will be totally irrelevant.

+### Q: Why isn't the code for each project online?

+Most of my work is experimental, and the code to make each project work is held together with the digital equivalent of duct tape.
+Maintaining versions of software made years ago on various different computers is a nightmare!
+But the projects are described here in sufficient detail that anyone technically-minded enough might be able to do a better job of recreating them, if they were so inclined.